guryanovev/CrystalQuartz/readme.md

 CrystalQuartzPanel is implemented as a module that can be embedded into an existing application.
 Getting started strategy depends on a kind of environment you use.

 ##Option 1: OWIN##

+**UPDATE 2017:** Default panel url for OWIN is `/quartz` instead of `/CrystalQuartsPanel.axd` now.
+It helps to avoid issues with routing and `runAllManagedModulesForAllRequests` configuration.

 If your application uses OWIN environment (web or self-hosted) use the following steps:

   1. Install [CrystalQuartz.Owin](http://nuget.org/List/Packages/CrystalQuartz.Owin) NuGet package.